fmcgeough/fmcgeough.github.io/_posts/2024-06-19-macros-ini-unit-tests.md

 ## Recap

 Elixir macros are very powerful.
-You should not write a macro without 1) a fair amount of thought on whether you are going to be able to maintain the macro; 2) are you sure that you are making developers lives easier long term?
+You should not write a macro without thinking through a couple of things:

+- are you sure you are going to be able to maintain the macro.
+Is the macro going to be maintainable for other developers?
+- are you sure that the macro makes developers lives easier long term?
+Could you get the same value from just a regular function?

 Using a comprehension to pass data into a test to avoid repeating code by making the test data-driven is a technique that you might want to consider if it meets